SvenBecker/blog/_posts/2018-10-19-package-managing.md

 # Setting up a Virtual Environment

-First it is important to create a virutal environment for your project, mostly because of specified package dependencies (some packages only work on specific python versions whereas others do not) and/or to avoid name conflict in your python modules and packages.
+First it is important to create a virtual environment for your project, mostly because of specified package dependencies (some packages only work on specific python versions whereas others do not) and/or to avoid name conflict in your python modules and packages.